 Refer to Chapter Two for center-to-center measurements.
-Locate the element mounting plate (PN 10-1605-11) and insert four 5/16'' x 4'' hex head bolts (PN 60-0066) through the plate as shown in figure 3.03.
-Insert two of the 2-1/4'' aluminum saddle halves (PN 10-1601-32) onto the hex head bolts and place on top of the boom on the 2-1/4'' section as shown in figure 3.04.
+Locate the element mounting plate (PN 10-1605-11) and insert four 5/16" x 4" hex head bolts (PN 60-0066) through the plate as shown in figure 3.03.
+Remove any protective sleeve that may be on the plate.
+Insert two of the 2-1/4" aluminum saddle halves (PN 10-1601-32) onto the hex head bolts and place on top of the boom on the 2-1/4" section as shown in figure 3.04.
 The upward lip of the mounting plate should be facing towards the Reflector side of the boom as shown in figure 3.05.
 Securing the element mounting plate with a clamp is highly recommended, especially if there is only one person doing this step.
 Figure 3.06 shows the clamp in place with the upward lip of the mounting plate facing the Reflector side of boom.

-Figure 3.07 shows how the two reinforcing plates (PN 10-1606-01) will be positioned underneath the element mounting plate.
-Place two of the 2-1/4" aluminum saddles onto the 5/16" x 4" hex head bolts, follow with a reinforcing plate on the bottom of each saddle as shown in figure 3.08.
+Figure 3.08 shows how the two reinforcing plates (PN 10-1606-01) will be positioned underneath the element mounting plate.
+Place two of the 2-1/4" aluminum saddles onto the 5/16" x 4" hex head bolts, follow with a reinforcing plate on the bottom of each saddle.
 Attach four 5/16" Nylock nuts (PN 60-0046), but leave loose.
 Be sure to apply anti-seize on each stainless steel fastener.
 Note that the outward side of the reinforcing plates have not yet been fastened.
 This will be covered in a later step.